opendistro-for-elasticsearch/sample-code/cloudformation-deployment/README.md

 ## client-nodes.json

-Deploys a single instance with a public IP address in the public subnet of the VPC.
-This instance joins the cluster as a client node.
-It also runs Kibana server.
+Deploys an auto scaled group of client nodes with public IP addresses in the public subnet of the VPC.
+These instances also join the cluster as client nodes.
+The client nodes run Kibana server.

 # To use this stack